oracle-livelabs/pts/query-slides-and-notes/deploy/deploy.md

 This lab assumes you have:
 * Provisioned Oracle Cloud Resources completing the first lab
-* Basic knowledge about Linux Bash programming
+* Basic knowledge of Linux Bash programming
-* Advanced Oracle SQL and PL/SQL experience
+* Intermediate Oracle SQL and PL/SQL experience

 ## Task 1: Create OCI credentials to access files in bucket